elfmz/far2l/README.md

 To build without WX backend (console version only): change -DUSEWX=yes to -DUSEWX=no

+To build with Python plugin: add argument -DPYTHON=yes

 #### IDE Setup
 You can import the project into your favourite IDE like QtCreator, CodeLite, or any other, which supports cmake or which cmake is able to generate projects for.